Symmetric Triangle Quadrature Rules for Arbitrary Functions

 When constructing the sequence of functions, one must weigh the amount of singular functions against the maximum polynomial degree that can be integrated.
 Additionally, whereas the ability to integrate polynomials includes the ability to integrate cross terms (e.g., the ability to integrate $x^3$ also indicates the ability to integrate $x^2 y$), the ability to integrate singular functions does not extend to cross terms.
-Therefore, there are three prioritized approaches to address this issue: \begin{enumerate} \item Use a two-dimensional characterization of the singularity (Section~\ref{sec:singularity_2d}), if it is available. \item Use a one-dimensional characterization of the singularity (Section~\ref{sec:singularity_1d}), assuming the cross terms do not warrant an additional reduction in the maximum polynomial degree that can be integrated. \item Include cross terms for the one-dimensional characterization (Section~\ref{sec:singularity_1d}) at the expense of reducing the maximum polynomial degree that can be integrated. \end{enumerate} Alternatively, one can use Approach 2, which is presented in Section~\ref{sec:large}.
+Therefore, there are three approaches to address this issue: \begin{enumerate} \item Use a two-dimensional characterization of the singularities (Section~\ref{sec:singularity_2d}), if it is available. \item Use a one-dimensional characterization of the singularities (Section~\ref{sec:singularity_1d}), assuming the cross terms do not warrant an additional reduction in the maximum polynomial degree that can be integrated. \item Include cross terms for the one-dimensional characterization (Section~\ref{sec:singularity_1d}) at the expense of reducing the maximum polynomial degree that can be integrated. \end{enumerate} Alternatively, one can use Approach 2, which is presented in Section~\ref{sec:large}.

 With the function sequence constructed, we solve the optimization problem in Equation~\eqref{eq:opt_bary} with the expectation that the objective function in Equation~\eqref{eq:objective_function} is zero.
-We use 64 digits of working precision and require that the objective function be less than $10^{-32}$.
-Upon doing so, we attempt to include subsequent groups of functions until the objective function exceeds $10^{-32}$.
-As an example, for a 13-point $(1,2,1)$ rule, Figure~\ref{fig:opt_fig} depicts the eight unknowns: $\alpha_2$, $\alpha_3$, $\alpha_4$, $\beta_4$, $w_1$, $w_2$, $w_3$, and $w_4$.
+Upon doing so, we attempt to include subsequent groups of functions until the objective function is nonzero.
+Additionally, we reject points that are not within the interior of the triangle.